peytoncordero/DRI25/text-analysis.md

 Looking at this visualization, who is the main character?

 Why might a tool like this be useful?
 A graph should appear with a tick mark everywhere each “character name” appears.
-Wihtout even knowing the story of _Sense and Sensibility_, we might be able to guess the narrative, maybe even relationships between characters, helping us develop a visual of the story.
+Without having even read the book of _Sense and Sensibility_, we might be able to guess the narrative, maybe even relationships between characters, helping us develop a visual of the story.

 ## Challenge